7.8 Specifying Orientation on the Sky

 HRC has been unavailable since January 2007.
 Information about the HRC is provided for archival purposes.

 Determining the orientation of an image requires knowledge of the telescope roll and the angle of the aperture relative to the HST coordinate frame.
-A target may need to be oriented in a preferred direction on a detector, particularly when spectroscopy is to be performed.
+A target may need to be oriented in a preferred direction on a detector, for instance when spectroscopy is to be performed, or to avoid certain scattered light artifacts (see Section 4.5 of the Data Handbook).

 To specify an ORIENT in a Phase II, use the ORIENT selection in APT.
 Keep in mind that this parameter is just the Position Angle (PA) of the HST U3 axis, which is the inverse of V3, as seen Figure 3.1 and Figure 7.9 in this Handbook and the Phase II Proposal Instructions.
 APT provides a convenient interactive display of the aperture and orientations in your field.
 The ORIENT parameter is related to the following discussion of ACS geometry.